Who among the widows in the Bible do you know the stories?

 Can you imagine how Tamar might have felt having been twice widowed without a child?

-With this, Judah was expected to provide Tamar another one of his sons.
+With this, Judah was expected to provide Tamar with another one of his sons.

-But instead of offering up his third son, Shelah, he advised her to remain a widow until Shelah grew up.
-It was because Judah feared that this remaining son would die as well. (verse 11).
+But instead of offering up his 3rd son, Shelah, he advised her to remain a widow until his son grew up.
+Why?
+Because Judah feared that this remaining son would die as well (verse 11).

 Tamar fighting for her right